teknostatik/keyboards/ferris_sweep/ferris_sweep_build_guide_vial.md

 # Ferris Sweep Build Guide

 The Ferris Sweep is a 34-key split board with an aggressive stagger.
-I have built a few of these, both for my own use and to sell.
+I have built a few of these, both for my own use and for other people.

 ## Parts list